ImogenWren/electrolysisMachine/README.md

 by focusing on small functional prototypes that can be intergrated at the earliest opportunity, avoiding increasing complexity untill individual sub-systems are proven._

-1. Model voltage controlled, 0-2mA constant current driver in LTspice. []
+1. Model voltage controlled, 0-2mA constant current driver in LTspice. [x]
+ - 1b.
+Model Power Supply []
 2. Construct Current source prototype & Test. []
 3. Model 0-2 mA current to 0-5 V sensing circuit in LTspice. []
 4. Construct current sensor prototype & test. []
 5. Integrate current sensor with Arduino controller and test ability to meet sensitivity requirements. []
 6. Integrade constant current driver with Arduino controller, including manual (pot) controls, and test accuracy of output pulse against requirements. [] <br>
-6b.
+- 6b.
 Create Alpha Version firmware for manual operation of the PULSE_OUTPUT  []
-8. Model circuit protection concepts in LTspice. []
+7. Model circuit protection concepts in LTspice. []
-9. Integrate passive circuit protection to existing prototypes (if possible) and test against requirements.[]
+8. Integrate passive circuit protection to existing prototypes (if possible) and test against requirements.[]
-10. Integrate User Interface with existing prototypes and test function of dsiplay & all input devices. []
+9. Integrate User Interface with existing prototypes and test function of dsiplay & all input devices. []
-11. Finalise schematic & Design PCB [] <br>
+10. Finalise schematic & Design PCB [] <br>
-10b.
+- 10b.
 Start design of 3D printed enclosure, to coencide with PCB design (Though should not block PCB design or production) []
-12. Develop Beta version firmware including Functional user interface. []
+11. Develop Beta version firmware including Functional user interface. []
-13. Build Production prototype. []
+12. Build Production prototype. []
-14. Test Beta Firmware with Production prototype. []
+13. Test Beta Firmware with Production prototype. []
-15. Release Verified V1.0.0 PCB design & Make PCBs available to purchase. []
+14. Release Verified V1.0.0 PCB design & Make PCBs available to purchase. []
-16. Release production Firmware. []
+15. Release production Firmware. []
-17. Develop "DIY Kit" Including build & user guides. []
+16. Develop "DIY Kit" Including build & user guides. []

 # Project Log

-## Phase 1: Model Voltage Controlled Current Source
+## Step 1: Model Voltage Controlled Current Source
 - Current Servo, Voltage Controlled Current Source
  ![Op-Amp-Voltage-Controlled-Current-Source-Circuit-Diagram](https://github.com/ImogenWren/electrolysisMachine/assets/97303986/14538ed3-4064-43b1-9a8e-5d472b6c1dae)
 "The third requirement is the shunt resistor.
 Let's stick into 1ohms 2watt resistor.
 Additional two resistors are required, one for the MOSFET gate resistor and the other one is the feedback resistor.
 These two are required for reducing the loading effect.
 However, the drop between these two resistors is negligible.